mbhall88/pafpy/pdoc_md/pafpy/pafrecord.md

         ## Errors
         - If there are less than the expected number of fields (12), this function will raise a `MalformattedRecord` exception.
-        - If there is an invalid tag, an `InvalidTagFormat` exception will be raised.
+        - If there is an invalid tag, an `pafpy.tag.InvalidTagFormat` exception will be raised.

     ### Instance variables